-The natural areas of environmental significance within the Town include the Swan River Foreshore, Ashfield Flats, Bindaring Park/ Pickering Park and Bennett Brook.
-Given the relatively developed nature of the district, the vast majority of environmentally-important land is in public care and control; reserved as Parks and Recreation under the MRS and LPS 10, and managed by the Town and/or the DPLH.
+The natural areas of environmental significance within the Town include the Swan River Foreshore, Ashfield Flats, Bindaring Park/ Pickering Park, Success Hill, Jubilee Reserve and Bennett Brook.
+Given the relatively developed nature of the district, the vast majority of environmentally important land is in public care and control; reserved as Parks and Recreation under the MRS and LPS 10 and managed by the Town and/or DPLH.